teckel12/LuaTelemetry/README.md

 ## Requirements

 * [OpenTX v2.2.0+](http://www.open-tx.org/) running on Taranis Q X7, X9D, X9D+ & X9E
-* A FrSky receiver that supports telemetry, such as X4R(SB), X8R, XSR, R-XSR, XSR-M, XSR-E, etc.
+* SmartPort telemetry compatible receiver: X4R(SB), X8R, XSR, R-XSR, XSR-M, XSR-E, etc. (D-series receivers *NOT* supported)
 * [INAV v1.7.3+](https://github.com/iNavFlight/inav/releases) running on your flight controller
 * GPS, altimeter, and compass sensors

-## Notes
+## Notice

-> **Notice:** If you get the message `Script Panic not enough memory` you've run out of memory on your transmitter.
+> If you get the message **Script Panic not enough memory** you've run out of memory on your transmitter.
 > This happens if you have too many Lua scripts running (this includes model, function, and telemetry scripts).
-> It's also possible that you have less memory to work with when running firmware that uses more memory (for example, firmware that includes multimodule support).
+> It's also possible that you have less memory to work with when running firmware that uses more memory (for example, using firmware that includes multimodule support if you're not using it).
-> Using transmitter firmware with `luac` included should reduce memory usage and increase the telemetry screen speed.
+> Using transmitter firmware with `luac` included will reduce memory usage and increase the telemetry screen speed.

-* Designed for multirotor models, but should be valuable for fixed wing (fixed wing feedback would be appreciated)
+* Designed for multirotor models, but should be valuable for fixed wing (fixed wing feedback appreciated)
 * Optional amperage sensor needed for fuel and current displays
 * Uses Taranis settings for RSSI warning/critical levels for bar gauge range and audio/haptic warnings
 * Uses Taranis settings for transmitter voltage min/max for battery gauge in screen title